JnRMnT/ZemberekDotNet/README.md

-ZemberekDotNet is/will be the C#/.NET Port of [Zemberek-NLP](https://github.com/ahmetaa/zemberek-nlp) (Natural Language Processing tools for Turkish).
+ZemberekDotNet is the C#/.NET Port of [Zemberek-NLP](https://github.com/ahmetaa/zemberek-nlp) (Natural Language Processing tools for Turkish).

 This library will be kept in sync with Zemberek-NLP and same module structure will be maintained in .NET platform using NuGet packages under seperate projects.